jeckman/wpbook/README.txt

 * First push to WP-Plugins Directory

 == To Do ==
+* Use featured_image instead of first image when present
 * Use settings API better / clean up settings (maybe a whole new box for settings in left nav? enabling sub-pages)
 * Convert to new API from Facebook for OAuth based authorization